phoneboy/phoneboy.github.io/_posts/2016-02-17-the-fbi-wants-apple-to-backdoor-their-products-they-said-no.md

   #credit: phoneboy
   #creditlink: https://www.flickr.com/photos/armydre2008/
 ---
 Apple [wrote a letter](http://www.apple.com/customer-letter/) to customers regarding a request they had received from the United States Federal Bureau of Investigations to essentially "backdoor" an iPhone in possession so they can retrieved the encrypted data on it.
-I have repreoducd the letter in it's entirety below for posterity sake.
+I have reproduced the letter in it's entirety below for posterity sake.

 Data is protected on devices such as the iPhone with math.
 That's all cryptography is, folks: math.
 Granted, it's well beyond the stuff that most people learn in school, but it's all math in the end.